amoh-godwin/Articulae/mds/educative/basics_ui/custom_type.md

 # Custom Types

-### A qml file

-A valid qml file, is a file that contains at least one import statement, either QtQml or QtQuick and at least one Object types.

 So far we have seen qml files with two import statements (QtQuick, QtQuick.Controls.Basic) and one Object type as its root object (ApplicationWindow).

 ApplicationWindow gives us a Window.
 Other do other things.
 Over 90% of the Object types that we use are themselves qml files, and they all contain another object type.
 In that case, we say they inherit another object type.